Arequipa Peru Temple

-The Arequipa Peru Temple was selected in March 2016.
+The general contractor for the Arequipa Peru Temple was selected in March 2016.
 In January 2016, the temple site was rezoned, which allowed for the acquisition of building permits.
 The final piece of land needed for the temple site was acquired in the latter months of 2014.
-No groundbreaking date has been announced.

 The Arequipa Peru Temple site is located just three miles north of the city center near the entrance to the quiet village of Carmen Alto.
 The land stands on a bluff rising from the Chili River and surrounded by breathtaking pastures and mountain views including the prominent volcano Misti.
 Carmen Alto, which is easily accessible by public transportation, is popular with visitors and described as "heaven like."